 Despite how hard I worked at taping off the covering, I still ended up with a few places where paint hit the ceiling of our awning.

 Thankfully, with a few tips from y’all over on Instagram and a lot of good ol’ elbow grease, I was able to get it up.
-I tried approximately 7 billion solutions so you don’t have to, and I can definitively tell you the best method for removing spray paint that landed where you didn’t want it to: acetone.
+I tried approximately 7 billion solutions so you don’t have to, and I can definitively tell you the best method for removing spray paint.
+It’s acetone.
 All you need to do is grab some pure acetone, load it up on a sponge (be sure to use gloves!) and scrub.
 It’ll come right up – just be sure not to let the acetone touch where you want the paint to be!

-I love how the metal awning went from feeling like a cheap and ugly growth off the back of our house and became this beautiful, intentional thing that actually makes me smile.
+Now, the metal awning no longer feels like a cheap and ugly growth off the back of our house.
+It’s this beautiful, intentional thing that actually makes me smile.
 The black feels a little dramatic and instantly makes the porch feel cozier.
-It ties in nicely to the dining furniture on the back patio, and it’s going to look so ridiculously good once we start loading it up with our sofa and everything else!